 A headache is pain or discomfort in your head, scalp, or neck.

-Below are some questions you may want to ask your doctor or nurse about your headaches.
+Below are questions you may want to ask your health care provider about your headaches.

 How can I tell if the headache I am having is dangerous?